JuliaDocs/Documenter.jl/docs/src/man/latex.md

 func(x) = # ...
 ```

+Note that for equations on the manual pages (in `.md` files) the escaping is not necessary.
+So, when moving equations
+between the manual and docstrings, the escaping `\` characters have to the appropriately added or removed.

-To avoid needing to escape the special characters the `raw""` string macro can be used, combined with `@doc`:
+To avoid needing to escape the special characters in docstrings the `raw""` string macro can be used, combined with `@doc`:

 ```julia
 @doc raw"""